nterreri/thesis/report/chapter6.md

 natural language processing.

-As mentioned in the previous section, the author investigated the use of NLP to text classification and synonym generation, in addition to significantly more reading in NLP than resulted useful for the project.
+As mentioned in the previous section, the author investigated the use of NLP to text classification and synonym generation (in addition to significantly more reading in NLP than resulted useful for the project).

 3. Learn about applications of machine learning in natural language processing.